 An Underground Guide to Sewers or; Down, Through & Out in Paris, London, New York

-The design and typography is based on the utilitarian modernist design, especially first examples of information graphics, rooted in rationality and the process of displaying information in a clear and organised manner.
-The colour palette chosen represents the very dank and dark world of the underground sewer tunnels.
-The cover also carries out with the same simple and direct vision, showcasing a manhole and an arrow implying the 'content' is under this manhole.
+The design and typography is based on the utilitarian modernist design, in particular first examples of information graphics that were rooted in rationality and the process of displaying information in a clear and organised manner.
+A leading influence on these style of these was by Ladislav Sutnar.
+The colour palette represents the very dank and dark world of the underground sewer tunnels.
+The font on the cover is our own Bourgeois.